Building Your BloomEducators

 The Stay On Topic switch is greyed out

-You do not have the Configure Bloom permission.
-Ask a Bloom Admin or Manager to make the change, or have them grant you the role.
+Your role does not allow configuring this Bloom.
+Ask a Bloom Admin or Manager to make the change, or have them promote you to a manager or educator role.

 What’s next